 I believe in my strategy; it’s simple and easy; most idiots can manage it.

 I’m not a “power-buyer” by any stretch of the imagination.
 By that I mean that I don’t go bonkers and buy several properties per year.
-Firstly, I couldn’t afford that level of activity, and secondly, that’s just too high risk for me.
+Firstly, I couldn’t afford that level of activity, and secondly, that’s just too high-hisk for me.
 I’m a pussy.

 I base my investments on “what if shit happens” scenarios, so I mostly always take the low-risk route.
-The rewards may not always be as fruitful as alternative investment strategies that come with greater risk, but I know I’ll get my fruit in some shape or form eventually, and that’s perfectly fine with me.
+The rewards may not always be as fruitful as alternative investment strategies that come with greater risk, but I know I’ll get my fruit in some shape or form eventually, while avoiding a lot of stress, and that’s perfectly fine with me.

 So what’s my strategy?